codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do you organize a space party?
-You planet.
+I had a rough day, and then somebody went and ripped the front and back pages from my dictionary.
+It just goes from bad to worse.

 ## Daily Trivia

-What is the name of Layer 7 of the OSI model?
+Which of the following is the oldest of these computers by release date?
- 1. Session
+ 1. Commodore 64
- 2. Network
+ 2. ZX Spectrum
- 3. Present
+ 3. Apple 3
- 4. Application
+ 4. TRS-80

 <details>
   <summary>Answer</summary>
-  Application
+  TRS-80
 </details>